Ghost590-beep/crud-app-/README.md

 # Simple tutorial for getting started with node and express

-# run npm intall express
+# Run npm intall express

 # Run npm instal prompt-sync

+# This is just a Tutorial that teaches me basics of gits

 ...